Developmental delay support · Suburb directory

 Common questions from Across SA families

-How do occupational therapists in Across SA approach developmental delay?
+How do occupational therapists in SA approach developmental delay?

-Local OTs typically start with an assessment to understand your child's strengths and challenges across daily activities like dressing, eating, and play.
-They'll work with you to set goals that matter to your family, then use play-based activities and practical strategies to help your child develop skills.
-Many providers in Across SA tailor their approach to your child's age and individual needs, often involving parents in sessions so you can support progress at home.
+Local OTs typically start with an assessment to understand your child's current skills and what areas need support.
+They look at everyday activities like dressing, eating, playing, and coordination.
+Rather than focusing only on the delay itself, they work with you to build strategies and activities that help your child develop skills at their own pace.
+Most therapists involve parents in sessions so you can continue supporting progress at home.

-What questions should I ask when contacting a clinic about developmental delay support?
+What questions should I ask when I contact a clinic about developmental delay support?

-Can I access occupational therapy for developmental delay through NDIS in Across SA?
+Can I access NDIS funding for my child's occupational therapy for developmental delay?

 What happens during an occupational therapy assessment for developmental delay?